aloner-pro/Steno/README.md

 - ~~Video~~ _To be supported in future version_

 >This is an important application especially in today's world.<br>
-> We need hide the messages rather than only encrypting them.
+> We need to hide the messages rather than only encrypting them.

 ## Features